-You see, in order to have freedom from war, violence and disturbance; “issues” cannot simply be ignored.
-We cannot act like a problem is nonexistent.
+You see, in order to have freedom from war, violence, and disturbance; “issues” cannot simply be ignored.
+We cannot act as a problem is nonexistent.
 No, the root of the problem must be identified and resolved.
 What I am implying is that true peace only comes from a result of struggle and battle.

 Freedom is never free.
 Without struggle, there can be no peace.
 Struggle separates true lasting peace from the illusion of peace which is temporary silence.

 Within the definition of peace, all people fall into one of two categories:

 Most people living today, especially Americans, fall into this category.
 Peacekeepers want everyone to be happy and comfortable.
 They are individuals who will bend and stretch what they know to be the truth to keep the peace.
 Their focus is to keep everything as “peaceful” as possible.
 They will not rattle the cage.
 Peacekeepers allow themselves to do things that they know are wrong or counterproductive for the sake of keeping the peace.